artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

 The poetic component is a recognition that many human concepts, such as person, cause, choice, reason, justice, morality, and meaning, while not *fundamental* are still *real* and are worthy of our consideration.
 There is also a warning that we should not apply these higher-level concepts in innappropriate ways.

-Carrol’s discussion of determinism and free-will is a good example of how poetic naturalism combines deep ontological truths about underlying reality with the practical and useful ways that we speak day-to-day:
+Carrol’s discussion of determinism and free-will is a good example of how poetic naturalism combines deep ontological truths with everyday language:

 <blockquote class="prose">
 <p>[Laplace] realized that there was a simple answer to the question “What determines what will happen next?”
 And the answer is “The state of the universe right now.” …</p>